At a Glance

 - Pull cords are a little long, so the ends hit my knees when pedaling unless tucked into the bag.

-I’ve been using a pair of Revelate Mountain Feedbags on my Chumba Stella for a bit over 2700 miles of bikepacking: a month in Central Asia, 1200 miles on the Western Wildlands Route, and a couple bikepacking races.
-These miles were a majority gravel and dirt roads, a bit of necessary pavement, and several hundred miles of technical singletrack.
+I’ve been using a pair of Revelate Mountain Feedbags on my Chumba Stella and Salsa Fargo for a bit over 4000 miles of bikepacking: a month in Central Asia, a couple months in Morocco and Portugal, 1200 miles on the Western Wildlands Route, and several shorter bikepacking races in the US.
+These miles consisted of majority gravel and dirt roads, a bit of necessary pavement, and several hundred miles of technical singletrack.

 Though most of my miles are loaded, I also keep a single Revelate stem bag mounted to my Stella for day rides.
 They’re just so handy that I don’t know what I’d do with out them.